Sørlandschips: Crisps with personality

-Sustainability, a low environmental footprint, innovation, local produce and crisps full of personality and flair: Norwegian crisps brand Sørlandschips is paving its own way making one of Norway’s most-loved snacks.
+Sustainability, a low environmental footprint, innovation, local produce and crisps full of personality and flair: Norwegian crisp brand Sørlandschips is paving its own way making one of Norway’s most-loved snacks.

 The story of Sørlandschips is like a modern fairytale.
 Co-founder Leif Arne’s friend returned to the south-coast town of Kristiansand from a holiday in Canada, carrying a plastic bag full of kettle crisps.
-Sharing the goods with his friends, the group mused about how inconvenient it would be to have to travel back to Canada every time they craved the thick, crunchy golden flakes that were unlike any other crisps they’d ever tried.
+Sharing the goods with his friends, the group mused on how inconvenient it would be to have to travel back to Canada every time they craved the thick, crunchy golden flakes that were unlike any other crisps they’d ever tried.
 “We’ll just have to make them ourselves then!”
-Leif Arne shrugged, and so they did – slicing potatoes, skin and all, dowsing them in peanut oil and baking them slowly in the oven.
+Leif Arne shrugged.
+And so they did – slicing potatoes, skin and all, dousing them in peanut oil and baking them slowly in the oven.
 Sørlandschips was born, and the rest, as they say, is history.

-Sørlandschips was the first brand to introduce Norway to the concept of kettle crisps, the rustic crisp utilising the whole potato, rather than peeling off the skin before cooking.
-This not only adds to the feel and the taste of the crisps but also helps battle food waste on an impressive scale.
-“It benefits both the taste and the environmental footprint of the brand,” says CMO Daniel Bernstein.
-“We save more than ten million potatoes’ worth of food waste per year just from keeping the peel on the potato.
+Sørlandschips was the first brand to introduce Norway to the concept of kettle crisps, the rustic crisp style that uses the whole potato, rather than peeling off the skin before cooking.
+This not only adds to the taste and texture, but helps to battle food waste on an impressive scale.
+“It benefits both the flavour and the environmental footprint of the crisps,” says CMO Daniel Bernstein.
+“We save more than ten million potatoes’ worth of food waste per year, just from keeping the peel on the potato.
 What’s more, it allows us to use both smaller and larger potatoes than in ‘normal’ crisp production – so we save another five million potatoes per year, there.
 That’s 15 million potatoes!”

-The potatoes are locally sourced, from 50 farms in the surrounding area.
-The farmers bring their potatoes to the factory, and 27 minutes later they can get a bag of crisps made from their own potatoes, and labelled with the name of their own farm.
+The potatoes are locally sourced from 50 nearby farms.
+The farmers bring their potatoes to the factory, and just 27 minutes later they can walk out with a bag of crisps made from their own potatoes, and labelled with the name of their own farm.

 Adventurous and playful

-Not only is the environmental footprint important to Sørlandschips, the brand also contributes to the local community by training, employing and providing language courses to immigrants.
-This led to a 2021 nomination for Mangfoldsprisen, a prize awarded by the Norwegian government for outstanding use of immigrants’ skills in working life.
+Not only is minimising their environmental footprint important to Sørlandschips, the local community is too.
+The brand contributes by training, employ ing and providing language courses to immigrants.
+This led to a 2021 nomination for Mangfoldsprisen, a prize award ed by the Norwegian government for outstanding use of immigrants’ skills in working life.
 “Having immigrants as part of our workforce brings a whole new warmth and joy to the factory,” says Bernstein.
 “We are that little crisps factory that is also a family.”

 With a multitude of flavours, two different types of crisps (the original and the world’s thinnest version of the original), vegan options and a concept unlike any other, Sørlandschips has charmed its way into people’s hearts.
-The bags, rather than just depicting a generic bowl of crisps, all feature individual cartoon-like crisp characters – each with its own distinct personality, much like the different flavours.
-The sea-salt crisp hangs out on a sunny beach while the sea salt and vinegar character wears a sixpence and walks a dog draped in the Union Jack past a London phone booth.
+The bags all feature individual cartoon-like crisp characters – each with its own distinct personality to match the flavours.
+The sea-salt crisp hangs out on a sunny beach while salt and vinegar wears a sixpence and walks a dog draped in the Union Jack past a London phone booth.

 Rather than the straight, thin, rounded flakes most brands present, Sørlandschips’ crisps are wonky, curly, folded and perfectly imperfect.
-During a poll a few years ago, the brand asked Norwegians whether they preferred the straight or the bent crisps, and the bent crisps won by a landslide.
+A few years ago, the brand polled Norwegians to find out whether they preferred the straight or the bent crisps… and bent crisps won by a landslide.

-Leif Arne, the co-founder and face of Sørlandschips, is still as involved as ever – not only in terms of the production, but also through social media, music videos, live performances and other appearances, tying it all together and giving the brand that personal, local touch.
+Meanwhile, Leif Arne, the co-founder and the face of Sørlandschips, is still as involved as ever – not only in terms of the production, but also via social media, music videos, live performances and other appearances, tying it all together and giving the brand that personal, local touch.

 Subscribe to Our Newsletter